Mississippi Forestry Consulting FAQs

 What’s the best timber to sell in Mississippi?

 It is important to review the current Mississippi timber market and speak with your dedicated forestry consultant before proceeding.
-While value and current market demands change consistently, you can determine that almost any time of year, Mississippi commonly sees the following values for timber.
+While value and market demand change consistently, you can generally expect the following timber values in Mississippi at any time of year.

-Sawtimber: This high-value class of timber includes large diameter, high-quality lumber logs.
-The timber economy in Mississippi calls on this type of wood all year long for plywood and OSB, as well as for structural lumber.
+Sawtimber: This high-value class of timber includes large-diameter, high-quality lumber logs.
+The timber economy in Mississippi relies on this type of wood year-round for plywood and OSB, as well as for structural lumber.
 You may also find a demand for this class of wood for furniture, flooring, and veneer.
-The top species in Mississippi for sawtimber include Loblolly Pine Sawtimber, Shortleaf Pine Sawtimber, Oak Sawtimber, Hardwood Sawtimber.
+The top species in Mississippi for sawtimber include Loblolly Pine Sawtimber, Shortleaf Pine Sawtimber, Oak Sawtimber, and Hardwood Sawtimber.

-Specialty timber products in Mississippi: Depending on the time of year and the current market, some specific Mississippi timber can receive premium value.
+Specialty timber products in Mississippi: Depending on the time of year and the current market, some Mississippi timber can command a premium.
 Cypress can be used for outdoor lumber due to its high resistance to rot.
-Black Walnut is valued for hardwood, while it is rare in Mississippi, it can bring in high value if you have it.
-Large diameter pine logs can be utilized for poles and pilings, fetching bigger prices than standard sawtimber.
+Black Walnut is valued for its hardwood; although it is rare in Mississippi, it can bring in high value if you have it.
+Large-diameter pine logs can be used for poles and pilings, fetching higher prices than standard sawtimber.

 What can I do for pest control in my Mississippi forest?

 There are various ways to protect your Mississippi forest.
 Using preventive forestry practices with the help of an experienced forestry professional from Southeast Forestlands can make all the difference.
-Thinning stands on time, removing storm damaged and diseased trees, and maintaining species diversity can make forests resilient and improve overall tree health.
+Thinning stands on time, removing storm-damaged and diseased trees, and maintaining species diversity can make forests resilient and improve overall tree health.
 Avoid soil compaction and maintain adequate spacing to keep your trees as healthy as possible.
 If fertilization or pest management is necessary, apply direct control only when necessary.
 Rather than utilizing a tree stand insecticide treatment, for instance, simply treat the affected area.
-Identifying potential pest problems early on, marking infected trees, coordinating your salvage efforts, and creating long-term pest resistant management programs with the help of a registered forester from Southeast Forestlands are perhaps the best forms of protecting your timberland.
+Identifying potential pest problems early on, marking infected trees, coordinating your salvage efforts, and creating long-term pest-resistant management programs with the help of a registered forester from Southeast Forestlands are perhaps the best ways to protect your timberland.

 What timber tree diseases affect Mississippi forests?